gcastill0/project-07-SIEM-Detections/CheckPointNGFW.md

 ## Application version downgrade or tampering events

-When an attacker or misconfigured process modifies an application’s installed version or binary unexpectedly, it can indicate malicious activity—such as disabling security controls, introducing back‐doors, or rolling back to a vulnerable release.
+When an attacker or misconfigured process modifies an application’s installed version or binary unexpectedly, it can indicate malicious activity such as disabling security controls, introducing back‐doors, or rolling back to a vulnerable release.
 Detecting these events helps identify attempts to weaken endpoint defenses or persist on a host.

 ```sql
 dataSource.name='Check Point Next Generation Firewall'